PerformanC/internals/README.md

 ### PWSL-mini

 PWSL-mini is a reduced version of the PWSL library, which is a library that provides easy access to the WebSocket protocol within a light package.

+### PCTL

+PCTL is a library that provides an easy way to verify input data given to a function, allowing runtime type checking and error handling.